This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the date, time, and location of your child's surgery.

-- Ask your child's caregiver before giving any medicine on the day of your child's surgery.
+- Ask your child's healthcare provider before giving any medicine on the day of your child's surgery.
 Bring all the medicines your child is taking, including the pill bottles, to the hospital.

 - Dress your child in loose, comfortable clothing.
 Have him wear socks to help him stay warm.